Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 LIRR Bicycle Permit

-Passengers with disabilities who require the use of paratransit/SCAT services for connecting shuttle services should review the posted FAQ which addresses this process.
+Customers with disabilities who require the use of paratransit/SCAT services for connecting shuttle services should review the following FAQ, which addresses this process.

 The South Fork Commuter Connection (SFCC) is a coordinated, intermodal transportation service in which transit users ride the Long Island Rail Road and then transfer to a Town-provided shuttle bus.

 This service is designed to bring workers from one of three LIRR stations west of the Shinnecock Canal to one of the LIRR stations east of the canal on weekday mornings.
 Town-provided shuttles will take these train riders to local places of employment in the morning; and the process is reversed in the afternoon, bringing trains users back to the stations via shuttle buses to board one of two westbound return trips.

 The Long Island Rail Road operates the train portion of the service.
 The Towns of East Hampton and Southampton will operate the connecting shuttle bus service which links to the train stations in their Town.
 These shuttles are for use by those who purchase a train ticket, ride the train and retain an LIRR ticket stub as a voucher for using the bus shuttle.